kazakhstan-law/ministerial/07-ministerial/103006000000-ministerstvo-obrazovaniia-i-nauki/20181031-ob-utverzhdenii-tipovykh-uchebnykh-programm-tsikla-obshcheobrazo-125663/rus.md

 </tr>
 <tr>
 <td>6</td>
-<td>Data analysis bases.
+<td>Basics of Data Analysis.
 Methods of collection, classification and prediction.
 Decision trees.
 Processing of large volumes of data.
 Methods and stages of Data mining.
 Tasks Data mining.
 Visualization of data.</td>
 <td>Processing of numerical information, editing formulas and creation of charts in spreadsheet editors.</td>
 <td>Description of network topology of the office building.
 Stage 2.</td>
 <td>10</td>